 The two common tests for prostate cancer are a digital rectal examination (DRE) and a prostate-specific antigen (PSA) blood test.
-Neither of these is completely accurate.
+Neither of these is completely accurate, so it is recommended to have both.
 If the tests suggest there is a problem, your doctor may repeat the test or refer you to a specialist.
-A biopsy (removal of some prostate tissue) may be needed to confirm the diagnosis.
+A biopsy (removal of some prostate tissue) may be needed to confirm a suspected diagnosis.

 Discuss testing with your doctor.
 It is not recommended that all men are routinely tested for prostate cancer.
-You will need to consider the benefits, risks and uncertainties of testing, as well as your own risk from the disease.
+You will need to consider the benefits, risks and uncertainties of testing, as well as your own risk of developing the disease.

 PSA test for prostate cancer

 The prostate gland makes a protein called PSA.
 This protein helps to nourish sperm.
 Normally, only tiny amounts of it enter the bloodstream.

 Cancer cells in the prostate interfere with proper functioning and can cause large amounts of PSA to enter the bloodstream.
 Therefore, when high levels of PSA are detected in the bloodstream, this may indicate cancer.

 Early prostate cancer often has no symptoms.
 However, high PSA levels can occur five to 10 years before the onset of prostate cancer symptoms.
 In such circumstances, the PSA test can help to indicate the presence of cancer at an early stage.